JRC1995/Continuous-RvNN/readme.md

 * To see the main source code check `inference/models/encoders/CRvNN.py` (Eq.
 5 version in paper) or `inference/models/encoders/CRvNN2.py` (Eq.
 6 version in paper)

-* The code framework in `inference/` is a newer.
+* The code framework in `inference/` is newer.
 If you want to build up from this repository, I would recommend mainly refering to `inference/`.
 The separate `classifier/` code is there for the sake of better reproducibility (because the reported classifier experiments were run using it).

 ### Hyperparamter Tuning
 Should not be necessary to approximately reproduce the results because the chosen hyperparameters are already set up in the configs.
 But if you want to hyperparameter tune anyway then consider the following instructions.